Tuesday, September 16, 2025

 Dioscorides, so in 1543 the University established the first botanical garden in Europe.
 Plants were imported, some from the recently discovered Americas, planted, and standardized.
 The garden continues today and is a UNESCO World Heritage Site.

 The anatomy department had perhaps the highest reputation, heightened with the professorship of Vesalius, and maintained by professors Realdus Columbus, Gabriel Falloppius, and Fabricius ab Aquapendente, the last being the teacher of William Harvey.
 In spite of such excellence in anatomy, a permanent anatomy theater was not constructed until 1594, named the Fabricius Theater.
-Students were especially fond of Fabricius and flocked to his lectures.
+Students found the lectures of Fabricius erudite but tedious and attendance fell.

 Padua's anatomical theater (Wikipedia)